Perth Glory FC: Decline (2020–present)

-On 18 September, Richard Garcia was appointed as Perth Glory coach, signing on for 2 seasons.
+On 18 September 2020, Richard Garcia was appointed as Perth Glory coach, signing on for 2 seasons.
 His first competitive games in charge was at the 2020 AFC Champions League group stage whose final stages were held in Qatar due to an initial postponement due to the COVID-19 pandemic.
-Here, Glory earned their first ever point in continental competition after a 3–3 draw with Shanghai Shenhua.
-Perth were eliminated in the group stage in their debut AFC Champions League season, after finishing 4th in their group with one point to their name.
+Here, Glory earned its first ever point in continental competition after a 3–3 draw with Shanghai Shenhua.
+Perth was eliminated in the group stage in its debut AFC Champions League season, after finishing 4th in its group with one point to its name.
 Garcia's first full season in charge was mainly a disappointment.
-Inconsistent performances led to the Glory missing out on finals for the first time in three seasons and finishing in 9th, their second-lowest finishing position in their history at the time.
+Inconsistent performances led to the Glory missing out on finals for the first time in three seasons and finishing in 9th, its second-lowest finishing position in its history at the time.

 In March 2022, Garcia was terminated as coach after a poor start to his second season in charge and replaced by former player Ruben Zadkovich in a caretaker capacity.
-The 2021–22 season ended with Glory finishing bottom of the league for the first time in their history.
+The 2021–22 season ended with Glory finishing bottom of the league for the first time in its history.
 Glory also failed to qualify for the 2022 Australia Cup, having lost to Newcastle Jets in the post-season play-off.
-Despite only recording one win in his tenure so far, Zadkovich was confirmed as full-time coach in June 2022.
-In Zadkovich's first season as permanent head coach, the Glory continued its run of poor results and performances, leaving Perth at the bottom of the table at the start of the 2022 World Cup break.
-Additionally, star striker Bruno Fornaroli was released following an alleged contract dispute, leaving the team with few recognised goal-scoring forwards and a head coach with 2 wins from his managerial career.
+Despite only recording one win in his tenure at the time, Zadkovich was confirmed as full-time coach in June 2022.
+In Zadkovich's first and only season as permanent head coach, the Glory continued its run of poor results and performances, leaving Perth at the bottom of the table at the start of the 2022 World Cup break.
+Additionally, star striker Bruno Fornaroli was released following an alleged contract dispute, leaving the team with few recognised goal-scoring forwards.
+The club would eventually finish the season in 9th place, failing to qualify for the Finals series for a third-straight season.
+This was despite a relatively successful run of results at the club's temporary home ground, Macedonia Park, where it played most home matches this season due to renovations occurring at Perth Rectangular Stadium for the 2023 Women's World Cup.